ccapdev1920T2/s11g8/README.md

 localhost:3000
 ```
 ## Bids To Pick in Heroku
-* The app could also be accessed in Heroku thru this link:
+* The app has also been deployed with Heroku.
+It could be accessed thru this link: https://bidstopick.herokuapp.com/

 ## Running Tests
 * Upon accessing the application, the user will be sent to the Log-In page.
 The user may then opt to Log-In or Sign-Up.